-This fall about 30 percent of our instruction will be in-person, for essential hands-on learning, and about 70 percent will be offered remotely.
-We’ve prepared for this by investing time and money into enhancing our remote instruction resources, preparing our physical spaces, and creating a strong online network for student supports.
+This fall about 30 percent of our instruction is in-person, for essential hands-on learning, and about 70 percent is offered remotely.
+We prepared for this by investing time and money into enhancing our remote instruction resources, preparing our physical spaces, and creating a strong online network for student supports.

 If you are among those coming to one of our campuses, there are a few things you need to know.